-You are “pretty sure” you want a divorce but you have no idea how to get started…or maybe you don’t know if a divorce is what you want at all, but you are desperate for information.
+You are “pretty sure” you want a divorce but you have no idea how to get started … or maybe you don’t know if a divorce is what you want at all, but you are desperate for information.
 Either way, you think maybe you’d better speak to a lawyer.
 But that idea is terrifying.
 How will you know what questions to ask when it comes to blowing up a marriage?
 Or protecting your rights?
 How do you manage your anxiety and ask questions of a divorce attorney at a consultation?

 Don’t worry, we’ll help you.
 The key is walk in prepared.
 A suggestion as well, is if you can, take a good friend, a family member, or a divorce coach with you.
 S/he can help you brainstorm questions in advance, go through the threshold with you, take notes and listen objectively, and afterward, give you valuable feedback on what she heard, what she noted, what she liked and did not.
+Before you meet with the attorney, let him/her know you’ll be bringing someone and who it is so the lawyer can discuss confidentiality with you.

 As for your questions, use these here to get started.
-They center on what facts you should learn and what questions you should ask before, during and after a consultation with a divorce attorney.
+They center on what facts you should learn and what questions you should ask before, during and after a consultation with a divorce lawyer.
 We will also share a few thoughts with you, because we are familiar with what may be going through your head.

 If you are worried about the meeting (before you even get there), consider these 5 facts: